Transparent dark purple Travel Guide by Insurte logo

 Please note that you should always gather actionable information from official sites, such as the Italian Embassy - especially when it comes to visa options, eligibility, and requirements.
 They will have the most up-to-date and accurate information.

-If you're self-employed and are hoping to either take your work overseas or work while overseas, you may need to look into Italy's self-employment national visa.
-There are a few different scenarios where you may qualify for a self-employment national visa for long stays in Italy.
-This includes:
+If you're self-employed and are hoping to either take your work overseas or work while overseas, you may want to look into Italy's self-employment national visa.
+If any of the following match your situation, you might be eligible.

 • Business owners looking to move their business/operations or start a new business in Italy.

-• Partners and chairmen of businesses starting/relocating to Italy.
+• Partners and chairmen of businesses starting in or relocating to Italy.

 • Managers or highly qualified employees.